 Several years ago I started having a lot of health problems.
 I was tired all of the time, in a lot of pain, and overall just feeling terrible.
 Somedays I hardly even could get out of bed.
 It was kind of like having the flu all of the time and it was pretty horrible.

 It turned out I have fibromyalgia.
 I had long suspected this but for many years it just meant mild aches and some sleep trouble.
-Once it became pretty severe I did end up seeing my doctor and after a ton of tests and about a year I got a diagnoses.
+Once it became pretty severe I did end up seeing my doctor and after a ton of tests and about a year, I got a diagnosis.

-After a lot of research I found that people with fibromyalgia seemed to see a decrease in symptoms when their overall health improved and they removed a lot of toxicants from their lives.
+After a lot of research, I found that people with fibromyalgia seemed to see a decrease in symptoms when their overall health improved and they removed a lot of toxicants from their lives.
 I figured it was worth a shot, what’s the worse that could happen?
-I became healthier?
+I become healthier?

 One of the big things to change was how I ate.
 I grew up eating pretty healthy food.
 My mom is a nurse and she knew a lot about nutrition.
 As most teenagers do, I started some bad habits when I started being more independent.
 Many of these carried over into my marriage.